Local coordinates and motion of a test particle in the McVittie spacetime: Introduction

 which is often used for the definition of the proper distance in cosmology \cite{weinbergbook1972}.
 However, this equation is valid only in a linear approximation with respect to the radial coordinate.
 More complicated transformation was proposed by Klioner and Soffel \cite{2005ESASP.576..305K} who extended equation \eref{eq3a1} to higher-order approximations.
 Transformation of McVittie's metric to the local coordinates on the basis of equation \eref{eq3a1} is insufficient as it does not take into account the effect of the central mass $m$ on the transformation.
 Robertson \cite{doi:10.1080/14786440508564528} has found a transformation of the Kottler metric \eref{eqVIIIa1} for such case,

 thus, demonstrating that the Kottler metric is a particular case of McVittie's metric for $k=0$, $\mathfrak{a}(t)= {\rm exp} (H t)$ with $H= {\rm constant}$.
 Later on, Carrera and Giulini \cite{carrera2010} used the transformation \eref{eq3a} to study the motion of the test particle in McVittie's spacetime of the spatially-flat FLRW universe $k=0$.
 It should be emphasized, however, that transformation \eref{eq3a} is not applicable to the case of open ($k=-1$) and closed universe ($k=+1$).
 Generalization of the transformation \eref{eq3a} to the cases of open and closed FLRW universes requires more elaborated mathematical technique.
+The transformation \eref{eq3a} should be extended in the case of more advanced solutions to account for additional parameters, such as the electric charge $Q$ of a black hole \cite{Faraoni_2014}.

-In particular, Lasenby \etal. \cite{NLH2012} used the tetrad formalism to introduce the transformation of McVittie's metric to the local coordinates in all possible models ($k= -1, 0, +1$) of the cosmological FLRW spacetime perturbed by the point-like mass $m$.
+In particular, Nandra \etal. \cite{NLH2012} used the tetrad formalism to introduce the transformation of McVittie's metric to the local coordinates in all possible models ($k= -1, 0, +1$) of the cosmological FLRW spacetime perturbed by the point-like mass $m$.
 Tetrad basis is formed by assigning to each point $x^\mu$ of space-time a set of four unit vectors

 which form a locally inertial frame (or local Lorentz frame) at each point of the spacetime manifold.
 Normalization of the basis vectors is defined in terms of the Minkoswki metric $\eta_{\alpha \beta} = {\rm{diag}}\:(-1,+1,+1,+1)$ such that